fortrabbit/legal/privacy-policy.md

 last modified: 1st of April 2019.

+## 1. Scope of this statement

+This is the privacy statement required by German law for surfing our websites.
+The following "websites" refer to the internet addresses: `www.fortrabbit.com`, `help.fortrabbit.com`, `blog.fortrabbit.com` and `dashboard.fortrabbit.com`.

-## 1. Name and address of the responsible
+## 2. Name and address of the responsible

 The legal responsible, hereinafter also "we", "our" or "operator", within meaning of the General Data Protection Regulation and other national data laws of the member states as well as other data protection regulations, is the: